sharetribe/flex-docs/src/docs/tutorial/change-logo/index.md

 import DesktopLogoImage from './cottagedays-logo.png';
 ```

-You also need to change the places where the previous imported logos
+You also need to change the places where the previously imported logos
 were used.
 Since we use PNGs in this tutorial, we just need plain
 `<img>` elements.
 Therefore, we can simplify the function component a
 bit.